keptn/keptn.github.io/content/docs/0.6.0/reference/cli/index.md

 keptn delete project PROJECTNAME
 ```

+**Known Limitations**:

-**Note:** If a Git upstream is configured for this project, the referenced repository or project will not be deleted.
-Besides, deployed services are also not deleted by this command.
+* If a Git upstream is configured for this project, the referenced repository (e.g., on GitHub) will not be deleted.
+* Services that have been deployed to the Kubernetes cluster are not deleted.
+* Helm-releases created for deployments are not deleted - see [Helm - Clean-up after deleting a project](../helm/#clean-up-after-deleting-a-project)

 ### keptn create service